How to Register Motorcycles, Boats, and More in California

 For Mopeds & Scooters

-If it has 2-3 wheels, can’t go faster than 30 mph, automatic transmission, and electric motor then California recognizes the cycle as a moped.
-You’ll still need an M1 license or endorsement to legally drive.
-And, you’ll need to register the moped with the DMV.
+If it has 2-3 wheels, can’t go faster than 30 mph, and has an automatic transmission, and electric motor, then California recognizes the cycle as a moped.
+You’ll still need an M1 license or endorsement to drive legally.
+And you’ll need to register the moped with the DMV.

 File and submit the Motorized Bicycle Instructions/Application (REG 230).
 You may operate a basic scooter with your CA driver’s license.